 Typically, there are approximately 10+ draft versions of the annual model progress assessment run through CAST.
 The scenario inputs and outputs for each version are shared with jurisdictions through CAST at http://cast.chesapeakebay.net.
 There are ten types of reports available to review.
-In addition, validation reports of BMP data submitted through NEIEN for each draft version of the progress scenario are available on each jurisdiction's password-protected online files.
+In addition, validation reports of BMP data submitted through NEIEN for each draft version of the progress scenario are available on the CAST-NEIEN portal.